Boiler Condensate Pipe Leaking? Why It Happens and How to Stop It

 Blocked Boiler Condensate Trap

-Inside your boiler, there is a part called a boiler condensate trap.
-Its job is to collect the liquid and discharge the condensate in waves while preventing combustion gases from escaping through the flue.
-Over time, this trap can become filled with sludge.
-A condensate trap blockage means the excess water has nowhere to go.
-It may then leak out from the condensate pipe joints inside the boiler casing.
+Inside your boiler, there is a component called the condensate trap.
+Its job is to collect the acidic liquid and discharge it in waves, while preventing combustion gases from escaping through the pipework.
+Over time, this trap can become filled with sludge and debris.

 Frozen External Pipework and Joint Leaks

-In the UK, the most common cause of condensate issues is a frozen condensate pipe.
+In the UK, the most common cause of condensate problems during winter is a frozen condensate pipe.
 If your pipe runs outside, the slow drip of water can freeze during a cold snap.
-Eventually, a wall of ice forms at the exhaust end, blocking the pipe completely.
-When the water cannot exit, it backs up.
-This often causes joint leaks at the point where the internal pipe meets the external wall.
-Many homeowners in the North East experience this during the winter months.
+A wall of ice forms at the exhaust end, blocking the pipe completely.

 Loose Joints and Poor Installation